-At a border inspection checkpoint, the border official opens the ePassport and places it on the ePassport reader (where available).
+- opened by the border official and placed on the ePassport reader

-If a traveller has an ePassport at a border checkpoint that does not have an ePassport reader, it will be treated like a non-electronic passport.
-The MRZ will be scanned in the traditional way.
+If a border checkpoint does not have an ePassport reader, your ePassport will be treated like a non-electronic passport.
+It will be scanned in the traditional way.

 - Date Modified: